tymyrddin/red-evasion/source/docs/firewalls/systems.md

 There are multiple ways to classify firewalls:

-* Whether they are independent appliances.
+* Whether they are independent appliances (hardware vs software).
-* Who they protect.
+* Who/what they protect (personal vs commercial).
 * Firewall inspection abilities (red team perspective).

 ## Firewall inspection abilities